 When you do the stuff for big-name marketers, are you in their accounts?
 I’m just trying to understand, if you give access to your clients to inside views of what you’re doing with the targeting and the audience segmentation or so forth?
 Or is it more behind the curtain?

 Great question.
 When we originally started, it used to be behind the curtains because part of it was I just didn’t want people to know what we do and how we do it and all that sort of thing.

 There’s somewhat a secret sauce.

 A little pepper, a little salt, a little secret sauce, absolutely.
-But then, I just realized a couple things.
+But then, I just realized a couple of things.
 Number one, when you’re working on big accounts and you’re spending a great deal of money for a lot of people, there has to be full disclosure and transparency.
 They want to see what you’re doing.
 Not necessarily how you’re doing it but they just want to make sure that everything is in line and you are representing their brand and all that is going on.
 We decided to open up the gates to anybody we work with that sense.
-Two, more on the practical side, we just put stuff into our agreement that assures that IP remains IP and there’s no blighting, copying and sharing of some of what we do and spreading that out.
-The combination of the both allows both the client to be happy with everything that’s going on and full transparency and they can see in full disclosed, no issues while simultaneously us retaining the IP that we have including some of the strategies and how we roll out what we do.
+Two, more on the practical side, we just put stuff into our agreement that assures that IP remains IP and there’s no blighting, copying, and sharing of some of what we do and spreading that out.
+The combination of both allows both the client to be happy with everything that’s going on and full transparency and they can see in full disclosed, no issues while simultaneously us retaining the IP that we have including some of the strategies and how we roll out what we do.